lbussy/WsprryPi/docs/developer/index.md

 # Developer Notes

-The source code has been modified to create a single version of `wspr` that is executable on all Raspberry Pi versions.
+The source code has been modified from the Legacy source to create a single version of `wspr` that is executable on all Raspberry Pi versions.

-% TODO:  Create developer instructions
+The following apt packages are required to compile on the Pi:

-## Packages to be installed/checked via apt for development
+* libraspberrypi-dev
-APTPACKAGES="libraspberrypi-dev raspberrypi-kernel-headers"
+* raspberrypi-kernel-headers